paigeweber13/fine-hardware-visualization/README.md

    - [ ] eventual goal is to have architecture detection totally automatic but for now it's adequate to have a few sets of parameters hardcoded that are selected automatically
- - [ ] add "command-used-to-generate" to json and svg

 ## Long-term:
 ### Problems to fix:
- - if we are continuing to warn users about unreasonably high values, give them the option to disable the warning and count the values anyways
  - fix benchmark-likwid-vs-manual and thread_migration
  - manual benchmark only prints runtime for flops region
    - in other words, runtime_by_tag doesn't seem to work for more than one